A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Introduction

-The present modeling approach for the \btss coupling problem employs accurate and efficient 1D models for the beam-like structures based on \gexact beam theory \cite{Reissner1972, Simo1986a, Simo1986b, Cardona1988, Ibrahimbegovic1995, Crisfield1999, Romero2004, Meier2019, Betsch2002, Sonneville2014}.
+The present modeling approach for the \btss coupling problem employs accurate and efficient 1D models for the beam-like structures based on \gexact beam theory~\cite{Reissner1972, Simo1986a, Simo1986b, Cardona1988, Ibrahimbegovic1995, Crisfield1999, Romero2004, Meier2019, Betsch2002, Sonneville2014}.
 The beams are represented by 1D curves in 3D space, \ie the beam centerline that connects the centroids of the beam \cs[s].
 Each point along the beam centerline has six degrees of freedom (three positional and three rotational ones), \ie the beam model can be identified as a 1D \cosserat continuum.
-The solid body is modeled as a classical 3D \boltz continuum.
-The 1D beams are coupled to the 2D surfaces of the 3D continua, thus resulting in a mixed-dimensional 1D-2D coupling problem.
-The resulting \btss coupling problem has two desirable features, \cf \cite{Steinbrecher2020, Steinbrecher2022}: (i) Both the solid and the beam can be modeled and discretized individually.
-Therefore, well-established discretization schemes for the solid and the beam can be used without modifications. (ii) Employing 1D beam models results in computationally efficient finite element discretizations, which reduces the number of unknowns required to represent the beam-like structures by several orders of magnitude as compared to a modeling approach based on 3D continuum theory.
+The resulting \btss coupling problem has two desirable features, \cf \cite{Steinbrecher2020, Steinbrecher2022}: (i) Both the structure (\ie 3D solid or 2D shell) and the beam can be modeled and discretized individually.
+Therefore, well-established discretization schemes for the structure and the beam can be used without modifications. (ii) Employing 1D beam models results in computationally efficient finite element discretizations, which reduces the number of unknowns required to represent the beam-like components by several orders of magnitude as compared to a modeling approach based on 3D continuum theory.
 In the literature, mixed-dimensional coupling between structural beam theories and solid continua is often addressed to model fiber-reinforced materials, \eg~\cite{Phillips1976, Chang1987, Elwi1989, Ranjbaran1996, Gomes2001, Kerfriden2020}.
 However, in all of the aforementioned works, the coupling is an embedded 1D-3D coupling since the 1D fiber reinforcements are placed inside the solid domain and are directly coupled to the 3D solid volume.
 Furthermore, 1D string-like models with a limited representation of the relevant modes of deformation, \ie only axial deformation, were used in these contributions to represent the 1D curves.
-Coupling approaches for full beam theories in 1D-3D beam-to-solid volume (\btsv) coupling problems have been developed more recently, \eg in \cite{Durville2007, Steinbrecher2020, Steinbrecher2022, Khristenko2021}.
+Coupling approaches for full beam theories in 1D-3D beam-to-volume coupling problems have been investigated more recently, \eg in \cite{Durville2007, Steinbrecher2020, Steinbrecher2022, Khristenko2021, Firmbach2024}.
 Compared to the previously mentioned string models, beam theories contain additional deformations modes, \ie bending, torsion and shear, which allows for a more realistic representation of the nonlinear force-displacement relations caused by the reinforcements.
 In \cite{Durville2007} a collocation method is used to couple the beams to the solid.
 A mortar-type approach to couple the positional degrees of freedom of the beam centerline to the solid is presented in~\cite{Steinbrecher2020} and a mortar-type approach for \emph{full} coupling, \ie positional \emph{and} rotational coupling, is presented in \cite{Steinbrecher2022}.
-In \cite{Khristenko2021} the coupling constraints of a \btsv problem are formulated on the surface of the beam and are subsequently projected onto the beam centerline considering a Taylor series expansion of the solid displacement field.
+In \cite{Khristenko2021} the coupling constraints of a \btsvFull problem are formulated on the beam's surface of the beam and are subsequently projected onto the beam centerline considering a Taylor series expansion of the solid displacement field.
 Apart from the 1D-3D coupling problems discussed so far, a truly 1D-2D coupling is presented in \cite{Konyukhov2015}.
-However, the solid surfaces are assumed to be rigid in that contribution, which heavily limits the applicability to real life engineering problems.
+However, the surfaces are assumed to be rigid in that contribution, which heavily limits the applicability to real life engineering problems.